-12-inches minimum Measured both horizontally and vertically from AE's underground facilities (cable, conduit, duct structure, pull-boxes, and such) to other utilities other than gas lines, fuel lines, or steam lines.
-Joint trench is permitted with other utilities only by written agreement with AE.
-36-inches minimum Measured both horizontally and vertically from AE's underground facilities (cable, conduit, duct structure, pull-boxes, and such) to fuel lines and high pressure gas pipelines (60 psi & over) 24-inches minimum Measured both horizontally from AE's underground facilities (cable, conduit, duct structure, pull-boxes, and such) to gas pipelines (less than 60 psi) 6-inches minimum Measured vertically from AE's underground facilities (cable, conduit, duct structure, pull-boxes, and such) to gas pipelines (less than 60 psi) 36-inches minimum Measured vertically from AE's underground facilities (cable, conduit, duct structure, pull-boxes, and such) to steam lines.
+A. Clearances no om the underground facilities of other utilities are as follows: 12-inches minimum Measured both horizontally and vertically from AE's underground facilities (cable, conduit, duct structure, pull-boxes, and such) to other utilities other than gas lines, fuel lines, or steam lines.
+Joint trench is permit 36-inches minimum Measured both horizontally and vertically from AE's underground facilities (cable, conduit, duct structure, pull-boxes, and such) to fuel lines and high pressure gas pipelines (60 psi & over) 24-inches minimum Measured both horizontally from AE's underground facilities (cable, conduit, duct structure, pull-boxes, and such) to gas pipelines (less than 60 psi) 6-inches minimum Measured vertically from AE's underground facilities (cable, conduit, duct structure, pull-boxes, and such) to gas pipelines (less than 60 psi) 36-inches minimum Measured vertically from AE's underground facilities (cable, conduit, duct structure, pull-boxes, and such) to steam lines.
 12-inches minimum Measured vertically, from AE's facilities (cable, conduit, and such) where other UG utilities cross AE UG facilities.
 In addition, any AE conduit must be encased in a minimum 2-inches of concrete for a minimum of 24 inches on either side of crossing if and as required by AE Design.

-Requires 3-in concrete encasement of AE conduit for 36 inches on both sides of crossing when AE conduit is installed above the other utility conduit.
+\\Requires 3-in concrete encasement of AE conduit for 36 inches on both sides of crossing when AE conduit is installed above the other utility conduit.